Last Updated: 11 July 2018

-- Your name and address if inspected at sea or port
+- Your name, address and date of birth if inspected at sea or port

 - Marine Management Organisation and CEFAS via the UK Fisheries Monitoring, Control and Surveillance System.
 This data sharing involves the UK reporting of sightings of vessels, whether by fisheries patrol aircraft, fisheries patrol vessels, or in-port inspectors.
 It includes the details for boardings of fishing vessels and since 2000 has maintained a database of position reports from vessels reported via Satellite Transponders placed on the fishing vessel.
 MCSS maintains records of prosecutions and other actions against infringements of UK and EU Fisheries Regulations and contains a GIS application allowing the user to plot positions, whether physical sightings or Vessel Monitoring System (VMS) position reports.
 This system is managed by CEFAS on behalf of the MMO.